 Where does the band practice?

-Last year the band celebrated the opening of The Hunter Smith Band Building.
-This $12.7 million building is now the new home for the band and has two levels of rehearsal space and uniform and instrument storage!
-Most rehearsals are held at Carr’s Hill Field, a million-dollar turf field also built just for the CMB.
+We have our own space at UVA in The Hunter Smith Band Building.
+This $12.7 million building is the home for the band and has two levels of rehearsal space and uniform and instrument storage!
+Most rehearsals are held down the street at Carr’s Hill Field, a million-dollar turf field also built just for the CMB.

 How many games will I perform at as a member of the CMB?